stylehatch/bryant/documentation.markdown

 ---
 {% endhighlight %}

+### Shortname
+For long post titles, there is an optional `shortname: ` variable that can be added to the YAML front-matter.
+If included on a post, the archive page will display the shortname instead of the full title.
+This is especially useful for long quote posts.

 These are mostly specifc to the Byron Jekyll theme.
 See the Jekyll documentation for [more on adding posts](http://jekyllrb.com/docs/posts/).

 ## Creating Pages